Azure/batch-shipyard/docs/85-batch-shipyard-ssh-docker-tunnel.md

 ```

 Finally, please remember that the `ssh_docker_tunnel_shipyard.sh` script
-is refreshed and is specific for the pool at the time of pool creation,
+is generated and is specific for the pool as specified in the pool
-resize, when an SSH user is added or when the remote login settings are
+configuration file at the time of pool creation, resize, when an SSH user
-listed.
+is added or when the remote login settings are listed.